 Financial aid in the form of loans, grants, work-study, and scholarships is one way colleges reduce the cost of attendance so most students can actually afford to attend.

 The amount of financial assistance and scholarships or grants you can get varies based on your circumstances.
-Keep reading to learn more to help you to know just how much aid and scholarships to expect from Bethel University.
+Keep reading to learn more to help you to know just how much aid and scholarships to expect from Bethel.

-Of the 31 undergraduate students at Bethel University about 87.0% (27 total) obtain some form of grant aid.
-The standard amount granted was $4,675.
-The majority in the form of Pell Grants.
+Of the 1 undergraduate students at Bethel University around 100% (1 total) receive some form of grant aid.
+The typical amount awarded was $11,065.00.

 More about our data sources and methodologies.